 Red Curry Cauliflower Rice Vegetable Soup-Instant Pot.
 I had vegetables left in the refrigerator, and wanted to use them to make something very delicious.
 I started with minced cauliflower (aka cauliflower rice), mushrooms, zucchini, onion, cherry tomatoes and mixed greens (with kale, spinach and collard greens.)
 My original intention was to make a stir fry, and use Thai Red Curry Sauce to spice it up with yummy flavor.
 I also am trying to create as many recipes as possible in the Instant Pot, because everyone needs good food, right now.
 The Instant Pot lets you make great recipes in a hurry, which is perfect for your hungry crowd when you are pressed for time.
 This dish is vegan, gluten free and dairy free.

 When I put all the vegetables into the Instant Pot, it still looked like stirfry.
 But, due to the pressure cooking process, the moisture from the vegetables and the steam, created a thick and spicy soup, that was incredibly delicious.
 It required only 8 ingredients, took less than 20 minutes, and tasted like homemade soup that has been simmering all day with a yummy kick from the red curry sauce.
+This is truly, one pot cooking.

 How Does The Instant Pot Pressure Cook Food?